Showing posts with label AI. Show all posts

 • Is this transaction fraudulent?

 Typically, we’ll have a bunch of different data we can use to base our prediction model on.
-For example, for a drug choice, we may have age, gender, weight, smoker or not and so on.
+For example, for a drug choice, we may have age, gender, weight, smoker or not, and so on.
 These are called features.
-Corresponding to this feature data set, we’ll have a set of outcomes (also called labels), for example, for the drug case, it might be something like percentage survival (a% survived given drug A compared to b% for drug B).
+Corresponding to this feature set, we’ll have a set of outcomes (also called labels), for example, for the drug case, it might be something like percentage survival (a% survived given drug A compared to b% for drug B).
 This makes logistic regression a supervised machine learning method.

 In this blog post, I’ll show you how you can turn feature data into binary classification predictions using logistic regression.
 I’ll also show you how you can extend logistic regression beyond binary classification problems.